-- I) Well-being checks (Extra Care Support). - 64.26 Promotion of safeguarding support: - a) Identification and reporting of possible safeguarding adults' concerns including selfneglect; - b) Identification and reporting of possible safeguarding children concerns; - c) Identification and reporting of possible domestic abuse; - d) Reporting back to the Council's Safeguarding Team where risks or hazards have been identified which may require a risk assessment; - e) An awareness of the Prevent Duty Guidance and how to report concerns (guidance can be found):

-Https://assets.publishing.Service.gov.uk/government/uploads/system/uploads/attachment\d ata/file/445977/3799\Revised\Prevent\Duty\Guidance\England\Wales\V2-Interactive.pdf Link correct as of 11th September 2018.

-- 64.27 Social and Vocational Access and Participation: - a) Supporting to attend all aspects community day Services and schemes, training, work experience, appointments, laundry Services, all aspects of home improvement including transport arrangements and any other additional schemes; - b) Assisting with shopping and supporting to handle their own money in multiple formats e.g. Contactless, including accompanying to the shops; - c) Shopping, collecting pensions, benefits, prescriptions, dealing with correspondence, paying bills or other simple errands on behalf of the person where they are not able to do so themselves; - d) Travel training.

-64.28 Cleaning and support around the home:

-- e) Support the person to keep their home clean, which may include vacuuming, sweeping, washing up, polishing, cleaning floors and windows, bathrooms, kitchens, toilets etc. And general tidying as appropriate, using appropriate domestic equipment and appliances where appropriate.
-Providers will: - f) Make beds and change bedlinen; - g) Dispose of household and personal rubbish (including shredding of confidential material); - h) Assist with the consequences of household emergencies including liaison with local contractors; - i) Assist with household tasks such as cleaning; - j) Wash clothes or household linens, including soiled linen, drying, necessary ironing, storage and simple mending; - k) Light fires, boilers etc., subject to health and safety guidance;
+- j) Support in claiming benefits (including support at tribunals if additional funding for the support was approved by the respective operational team); - k) Support topping up pre-paid keys for gas or electricity meters; - I) Well-being checks (Extra Care Support). - 63.29.
+Promotion of safeguarding support: - a) Identification and reporting of possible safeguarding adults' concerns including self-neglect; - b) Identification and reporting of possible safeguarding children concerns; - c) Identification and reporting of possible domestic abuse; - d) Reporting back to the Council's Safeguarding Team where risks or hazards have been identified which may require a risk assessment; - e) An awareness of the Prevent Duty Guidance and how to report concerns (guidance can be found): - f) Https://assets.publishing.Service.gov.uk/government/uploads/system/uploads/att achment_data/file/445977/3799_Revised_Prevent_Duty_Guidance__England_W ales V2-Interactive.pdf Link correct as of 11th September 2018. - 63.30.
+Social and Vocational Access and Participation: - a) Supporting to attend all aspects community day Services and schemes, training, work experience, appointments, laundry Services, all aspects of home improvement including transport arrangements and any other additional schemes; - b) Assisting with shopping and supporting to handle their own money in multiple formats e.g. Contactless, including accompanying to the shops; - c) Shopping, collecting pensions, benefits, prescriptions, dealing with correspondence, paying bills or other simple errands on behalf of the person where they are not able to do so themselves; - d) Travel training. - 63.31.
+Cleaning and support around the home: - a) Support the person to keep their home clean, which may include vacuuming, sweeping, washing up, polishing, cleaning floors and windows, bathrooms, kitchens, toilets etc. And general tidying as appropriate, using appropriate domestic equipment and appliances where appropriate.
+Providers will: - b) Make beds and change bedlinen; - c) Dispose of household and personal rubbish (including shredding of confidential material);

-- Identify and mitigate as far as possible any hazards or risks around the house exit and egress and suggest solutions e.g. Rugs or obstacles, areas with soiling subject to a risk assessment; - m) Supporting the development of a personal evacuation plan; - n) Cleaning any additional aid or adaptation e.g. Walking aid, shower chair, etc.
+- d) Assist with the consequences of household emergencies including liaison with local contractors; - e) Assist with household tasks such as cleaning; - f) Wash clothes or household linens, including soiled linen, drying, necessary ironing, storage and simple mending; - g) Light fires, boilers etc., subject to health and safety guidance; - h) Identify and mitigate as far as possible any hazards or risks around the house exit and egress and suggest solutions e.g. Rugs or obstacles, areas with soiling subject to a risk assessment; - i) Supporting the development of a personal evacuation plan; - j) Cleaning any additional aid or adaptation e.g. Walking aid, shower chair, etc.